sammygb26/Obsidian/Learning/CS/Cryptography/Cryptographic Hash Functions and MACs.md

-Encryption we want to give confidentiality against interception.
-We ha we also want authenticity which is how we can prove a message came form one user.
+Encryption we want to give **confidentiality** against interception.
+We also want **authenticity** which is how we can prove a message came form one user.

 ### One Way function
-A PWF is a function that is easy to compute but hard to invert.
+A **OWF** is a function that is easy to compute but hard to invert.

 ![[Pasted image 20230203100414.png]]